 - Medical expenses

-- Lost wages
+- Lost inheritance

-- Loss of consortium
+- Loss of society and companionship

 When you hire Roberts Wilson, P.A., you get attentive, local attorneys and staff who bring a skilled team together to handle your medical malpractice claim with care.
-These are complex cases that require time, money and attention to pursue.
+These are complex cases that require time, money, and attention to pursue.
 We are here in your community and know the lay of the land, including, how best to advise you with regard to how you should proceed.